Select your language

 Das Alte Dorf composite 3

-As summer approaches, the "Old Village" comes alive.
-Souvenir shops open their doors and display their colorful variety of wares.
-Taverns move their tables outside—perfect for balmy evenings with good food and a glass of wine under the starry sky.
-The bus once again regularly brings visitors from Patitiri to the old village and Steni Vala.
-The village prepares to welcome its visitors.
-At first, they arrive only sporadically, but as the summer progresses, the number increases.
-Until August, summer reaches its peak and the village blossoms.
-On August 15th, there is a grand celebration: locals and visitors come together to celebrate the Assumption of the Virgin Mary—with a solemn procession, a reenactment of a traditional wedding, and exuberant dancing until the early hours.
+With each day that brings summer closer, more life returns to the "Old Village."
+Souvenir shops open their doors, displaying their colorful selection of handicrafts and small treasures.
+In the tavernas, tables are set up outdoors—ideal for balmy evenings with delicious food and a glass of wine under the starry sky.
+The village lovingly prepares to welcome its guests.
+At first, there are only a few travelers, but with each summer day, their numbers increase until, in August, summer life reaches its peak.
+Then everything revolves around the grand celebration on August 15th: Locals and visitors alike gather to commemorate the Assumption of Mary – with a solemn procession, a reenacted traditional wedding, and exuberant dancing until the early hours.

-Head to the Old Village in the late afternoon.
+In the late afternoon, head to the Old Village.
 Enjoy an aperitif at sunset and stay for a moonlit dinner.
-Then you'll understand why this once-abandoned place was brought back to life with so much love.
+Then you'll understand why this once-abandoned place has been brought back to life with so much love.